 Certificate in English

-- The Blind Services Department will provide an English document to those whose request it certifying that the applicant is recognized by the State of Israel as legally blind (see an example at the bottom of this page).
+- The RASHAT services will issue an English document to those whose request it, certifying that the applicant is recognized by the State of Israel as legally blind (see an example at the bottom of this page).

 - Contact the Blind Services Department administration in order to get the document: